Denis-Source/weather_app/README.md

 - [MetaWearger](https://www.metaweather.com/api/): geolocation and weather;
 - [Sunset and Sunrise](https://sunrise-sunset.org/api): sun information.

-Some of them require API key and allow a limited daily requests amount, other are free.
+Some of them require an API key and allow a limited daily requests amount, others are free.

-> Note: Some API use woeid and other longitude and latitude so as a consequence they are not compatible.
+> Note: Some APIs use woeid and other longitude and latitude, so as a consequence they, are not compatible.